AI4Finance-Foundation/FinRL/Awesome_DRL4Finance_List copy.md

 ## Courses

-NYU: Overview of Advanced Methods of Reinforcement Learning in Finance
+[Coursera](https://www.coursera.org/learn/advanced-methods-reinforcement-learning-finance) Overview of Advanced Methods of Reinforcement Learning in Finance

 ## Tools or Softwares